A bold plan to kick net-pen salmon farms out for good.

 Each spring, I document young pink salmon dying of lice.
 These salmon are the bloodstream of the eastern Pacific.
 They live only two years and feed low on the food chain, making them one of the cleanest proteins left on earth.
 Their sheer numbers move tons of essential ocean nutrients into the mountains to feed the other salmon, bears, eagles, wolves and humans.
 I now see this fish as sacred.
 On Mother’s Day, we, the people of this area – from First Nations to tourism operators to local residents – all touch the water, ocean, river, sink faucet: The water is continuous and we wish this fish safe passage.

 As I write, I am trying to both bring sea lice into court under the Canadian Fisheries Act and to help people understand what pink salmon really are, the essential spark that drives this ecosystem.
 I write to you because clearly no government is going to save the essential workings of our planet.
 If you want something to change, stop feeding the Corporation.
 Stop paying for farmed salmon.
+Visit Safe Salmon to engage in the protection of wild salmon.
 Ask your grocer for wild (the healthiest) pink salmon.
 The power of one is all we have, but we all have it.